danvonk/danvonk.github.io/posts/2024-10-05-neutron-scattering-cuda-taskflow.md

 program can approach the theoretical peak memory bandwidth of the GPU, which is usually much higher than for CPUs.

-It was chosen to first implement self-scattering over all-scattering in CUDA in order to evaluate this hypothesis as it is relatively simpler.
-Additionally, the most important DSP type to implement in self-scattering is autocorrelation as this corresponds to dynamic incoherent scattering.
+In order to verify the hypothesis, I first chose to  implement self-scattering instead of all-scattering in CUDA as it is relatively simpler.
+Additionally, the most important DSP type to implement in self-scattering is autocorrelation as this corresponds to dynamic incoherent scattering, which is more important in most use-cases of the program.
 Autocorrelation is ordinarily an $O(N^2)$ algorithm for a signal of length $N$, as it involves calculating the product of a signal with all of its possible time-shifts.
-However, by computing the discrete Fourier transform (DFT), multiplying this with the complex conjugate of the signal and then computing the inverse DFT of this, it can be calculated in $O(N log N)$ time.
-Highly optimised libraries for calculating DFTs exist in CUDA, such as `cuFFT` #cite(<guide2013cuda>), and for high dimensional DFTs, these implementations can be faster than on the CPU.
+However, by computing the discrete Fourier transform (DFT), multiplying this with the complex conjugate of the signal and then computing the inverse DFT, it can be calculated in $O(N log N)$ time.
+Highly optimised libraries for calculating DFTs exist in CUDA, such as `cuFFT`, and particularly for high dimensional DFTs, these implementations can be faster than on the CPU.
+It also kept the overall system simpler as writing a high-performance FFT on the GPU is a complicated topic.

 It was decided to base the implementation of self-scattering on a task-based model instead of traditional thread-based programming as had been used previously in Sassena.
 This allows for encapsulating each stage of the scattering process as a task and letting the task manager determine the optimal allocation of threads and streaming multi-processors to each task.
-The library chosen for this was _Taskflow_ #cite(<taskflow>).
+The library chosen for this was _Taskflow_.
 Furthermore, Taskflow allows for creating a _computational graph_ either at compile-time or runtime and then dispatching the entire graph to the GPU in one step.
 This decreases latency over launching each kernel (i.e. essentially a function run on the GPU)